open-gamma-ray-astro/gamma-astro-data-formats/source/results/flux_points/index.rst

 representations listed above.
 Multiple representations (e.g. ``flux`` and ``dnde``) may be included in a single SED.

+The ``dnde`` and ``e2dnde`` representations are equivalent.
+We define both here, because both are in common use for publications and plots.

 Errors and upper limits on the normalization are defined with the :ref:`error_columns` by appending the appropriate suffix to the normalization column name.
 For example in the case of photon flux the